-At both of our practice locations, Dr. Reto, Dr. Halscheid, Dr. Lehman, and Dr. Sherman provide medical care for ocular disease.
+At both of our practice locations, Dr. Reto, Dr. Halscheid, Dr. Lehman, and Dr. Penney provide medical care for ocular disease.
 Our doctors are board-certified in the Treatment and Management of Ocular Disease.
 As graduates of the prestigious Pennsylvania College of Optometry, our doctors have extensive training in the diagnosis and management of diseases affecting the eye.

 Recent advances in technology allow our doctors to diagnose disease more quickly and confidently than ever before.
 We are proud to offer the most current technology in our offices.
 By diagnosing disease in its earliest stages, our doctors are able to provide timely intervention.
 Ultimately, this early intervention and treatment may prevent visual damage.